apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Early Game
 ^^^^^^^^^^
 When your character is just starting out you have everything against you.
-It is the coinciding moment moment where you have the least game-knowledge, the lowest skills, the fewest perks, the least talents, and the weakest gear.
+It is the coinciding moment where you have the least game-knowledge, the lowest skills, the fewest perks, the least talents, and the weakest gear.
 But, you will quickly begin to fix all of these even as you explore the starting area.

 There are three core goals of the early game: